The Murph Workout: What It Is and How to Do It

 4. Once at the bottom of your push-up, exhale as you push back up into a high plank position.

-Modifications: If you can’t do a push-up on your toes, start by placing your hands on an incline, or choosing one of these push-up modifications.
+Modification(s): If you can’t do a push-up on your toes, start by placing your hands on an incline, or choose one of these push-up modifications.
 Then, increase max push-up reps by following a push-up progression program.

 Targets: Legs, glutes, quads, hamstrings, hip flexors and core.